cozaca/boku-money/README.md

 # boku-money

+# Assumptions:
+- didn't handle the user management
+- hardcode some predefined accounts that can be used while testing with Swagger
+- there is no proper link between user -> accounts

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .